CNN fires Chris Cuomo for helping brother deal with scandal

 Cuomo issued a statement on Twitter calling the decision disappointing.

 “This is not how I want my time at CNN to end but I have already told you why and how I helped my brother.
-So let me now say as disappointing as this is, I could not be more proud of the team at Cuomo Prime Time and the work we did as CNN’s #1 show in the most competitive time slot," he said.
+So let me now say as disappointing as this is, I could not be more proud of the team at Cuomo Prime Time and the work we did," he said.

+Even with the firing, CNN said it will continue to investigate Cuomo's conduct “as appropriate.”

+A year ago the two sons of the late New York Gov. Mario Cuomo were flying high: Andrew as a three-term governor praised initially in many circles for his handling of the pandemic, Chris as the top-rated personality on CNN.
+Now they're both out of work.

 As women came forward accusing former Gov. Andrew Cuomo of sexual harassment, his brother, despite being a CNN anchor, pressed sources for information on the accusers and reported back to the governor’s staff on what he was learning.